arjunindia/fb-phisher-python/README.md

 **1)** Made the page Mobile-Friendly.

 **2)** Made another page **b.html** to which the page will be redirected after submission.
 Change the url var in the file b.html inside templates folder to the webpage you want the victim to be redirected.

+## New UPDATE!

+=>ADDED ./install.sh. now if you install with the script, you can use the command 'facebooker' to launch the tool.
+    you can install the script by:-
+    user@repo:~# cd fb-phisher-python
+    user@repo:fb-phisher-python# chmod +x install,sh
+    user@repo:fb-phisher-python# ./install.sh
+    now you can run by typing 'facebooker' user@repo:~# facebooker
+=>ADDED EXTRA FUNCTIN, i.e. a new function to easily modify the link to be redirected to. install with install.sh